masatonakatsuji2021/mikeneko/README.md

 ### : Setting the footer tag

-By using the public variable ``footer``, you can automatically set the rendering HTML of the ViewPart in the footer tag.
+By using the public variable ``footer``, you can automatically set the rendering HTML of the UI in the footer tag.

 ```typescript
 import { Controller } from "Controller";